 6. Useful links

-AIM25 is a major project to provide electronic access to collection level descriptions of the archives of over fifty higher education institutions and learned societies within the greater London area.
+AIM25 is a major project to provide electronic access to collection level descriptions of the archives of over 50 higher education institutions and learned societies within the greater London area.

-(CASBAH) Research resources relating to Caribbean Studies and the history of Black and Asian peoples in the United Kingdom.
+Research resources relating to Caribbean Studies and the history of Black and Asian peoples in the UK.

 Scottish Archive Network (SCAN)

 The project aims to revolutionise access to Scotland's archives by providing a single electronic catalogue to the holdings of more than 50 Scottish archives.